The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: Introduction

 We obtain three key findings.
-First, our results show that lottery wins of 1 million NT\$ or more can significantly increase the number of children that households would have by 0.066.
-Namely, for every 100 affected households, 6.6 more children are born by the sixth year after the windfall shock than what would have been in the absence of a big lottery win.
-This corresponds to a 21\% increase in the number of children that the comparison group would have during the same period (0.32).\footnote{In other words, for every 100 households who receive small prizes, 32 children are born by the sixth year after lottery wins.} The implied wealth elasticity of fertility is around 0.04 to 0.05, which is at the lower end of previous research using other resource shocks \citep{ager2019structural, alam2018income,huttunen2016effect,lovenheim2013family,black2013children,lindo2010children}.\footnote{For example, \citet{lovenheim2013family} find a wealth elasticity in relation to fertility of 0.13.} Moreover, we find that the fertility behaviors of both young and middle-aged households respond to big lottery wins positively, which suggests that our results not only reveal shifts in the timing of giving birth, but also indicate an increase in lifetime fertility.
+First, our results show that a 10 million NT\$ ( $\approx$ 330,000 US\$) windfall can significantly increase the number of children individuals have by 0.05.
+Specifically, for every 100 individuals affected by winning a lottery prize, five more children are born to them within 6 years compared to what would have happened without winning the prize.
+This corresponds to a 15\% increase relative to the comparison group of future winners, who have, on average, 0.32 more children during the same 6-year period after a ``placebo'' lottery-winning year.\footnote{In other words, for every 100 individuals who did not win a prize during the current time, 32 children were born by the sixth year after a ``placebo" lottery-winning year.} The implied wealth elasticity of fertility is around 0.06, which is at the lower end of estimates from previous research examining other resource shocks \citep{ager2019structural, alam2018income,huttunen2016effect,lovenheim2013family,black2013children,lindo2010children}.\footnote{For example, \citet{lovenheim2013family} find wealth elasticity in relation to fertility of 0.13.}

-Second, we find that the estimated effect mainly occurs through those winning prizes of more than 10 million NT\$, which is close to the estimated cost of raising a child from birth to adulthood (age 17) \citep{sarlo2013cost,lino2014expenditures,robb2019cost,hori2011expenditure}.
-Moreover, our results suggest that the fertility responses to a cash windfall are stronger among households who have a lower income or have no liquid asset.
-Overall, these findings indicate that people would like to have children once they save up enough money.